Get gigabytes back from your photo library.

 Open by design

-Because nothing leaves your Mac, there's nothing to breach, sell, or subpoena.
-What you see is the whole story.
+Because nothing leaves your Mac, there's nothing to breach or sell.
+No accounts, no fine print.

 A fair question